 The last three episodes did a great job of showing what makes “Doctor Who” special and getting audience members hooked, but this two-parter has a strong chance of turning them right off and giving them second thoughts.
 The cliffhanger that bridges the two episodes is also fairly weak.
 It involves three groups of people just standing around, gawping at monsters slowly transforming and coming to kill them instead of trying to run for their lives, and at the start of the next episode, the head Slitheen just stands there and watches the Doctor move to electrocute his brother.
 Has everyone in this cliffhanger forgotten how to use their legs?
 It’s a shame, because there are a lot of great things about this two-parter – particularly the ensemble cast and the villains’ scheme – the overused farting aliens gag simply threatens to drag it all down.

 Easily the best thing about this two-parter is its portrayal of the Doctor.
 It’s funny, I always knew I liked the Ninth Doctor, but I’ve been enjoying Christopher Eccletson in the role a lot more than I remembered while I’ve been revisiting this season.
 He only had thirteen episodes under his belt as the Doctor, but all thirteen scripts gave him plenty of interesting material to work with.
 In “Aliens Of London”, the Ninth Doctor is ecstatic about the possibility of humanity making first contact with an alien race, and he’s even more excited that he’s going to be there for that first, really big step forward.
 Still, his intuition tells him that something is not quite right here.
-Leaving Rose with her family, he flies solo for a bit so he can do some investigating, which gives us an opportunity to see his expert sleuthing skills.
+He flies solo for a bit so he can do some investigating, which gives us an opportunity to see his expert sleuthing skills in action.

 In fact, the Doctor’s quick wits and his intelligence as a seasoned, alien time traveler are displayed quite prominently throughout this two-parter: both of which manage to keep him alive when he’s clearly out of his depth.
-He can read an entire book back to front in a matter of minutes; he uses his knowledge of British architecture to give himself and his friends a temporary stronghold in 10 Downing Street; banking on basic human nature, he can bluff his adversaries and buy for some time at a moment’s notice; and when Jackie and Mickey are put in grave danger, he uses everything he’s learned about the Slitheen to try to identify them from the hundreds of alien races he’s encountered in his memories, like narrowing down search results in an internet database.
+He can read an entire book back to front in a matter of minutes; he uses his knowledge of British architecture to give himself and his friends a temporary stronghold in 10 Downing Street; he can bluff his adversaries and buy for some time at a moment’s notice by taking advantage of basic human nature; and he uses everything he’s learned about the Slitheen to try to identify them from the hundreds of alien races he’s encountered in his memories, like narrowing down search results in an internet database.
 It’s why I like the Doctor as a character.
 There are plenty of heroes who rely on guns or brute force to solve their problems, but the Doctor prefers to use his head.
-Despite being a bit of wary of soldiers, it’s worth noting that the Ninth Doctor can commandeer a whole group of them at ease with just the right words and authority, once again hinting at another aspect of his past that he hasn’t been forward about yet.
+Despite being a bit of wary of soldiers, it’s worth noting that he can commandeer a whole group of them at ease with just the right words and sense of authority, once again hinting at another aspect of his past that he hasn’t been forward about yet.

 The Doctor’s compassionate side is emphasized twice, when some human soldiers needlessly gun down a silly-looking pig creature out of fear, and again when he takes a moment to mourn an overlooked and underappreciated redshirt employee who was killed by the Slitheen.
 After the way he kept overlooking Mickey in “Rose“, it’s good to get another reminder of how much the preciousness and sanctity of each person’s life means to the Doctor.
 Despite denigrating ‘domestic life’ several times, the Doctor is forced to deal with it in this story.
 He’s very obviously jealous of Mickey for being Rose’s (ex?)-boyfriend and spends much of the episode engaging in petty, macho bickering with him, and he’s got Jackie breathing down his neck for bringing Rose into his dangerous lifestyle.